StingraySoftware/HENDRICS/docs/scripts/cli.rst

-      -h, --help            show this help message and exit -f FMIN, --fmin FMIN  Minimum frequency to fold -F FMAX, --fmax FMAX  Maximum frequency to fold -n NBIN, --nbin NBIN  Kind of curve to use (sinc or Gaussian) --segment-size SEGMENT_SIZE
+      -h, --help            show this help message and exit -f FMIN, --fmin FMIN  Minimum frequency to fold -F FMAX, --fmax FMAX  Maximum frequency to fold --fdotmin FDOTMIN     Minimum fdot to fold
+      --fdotmax FDOTMAX     Maximum fdot to fold
+      -n NBIN, --nbin NBIN  Number of phase bins of the profile --segment-size SEGMENT_SIZE
                             Size of the event list segment to use (default None, implying the whole observation)